-Increasing pollination, biological control and beneficial insect diversity farms using flowering habitats
+Increasing pollination, biological control and beneficial insect diversity on farms using flowering habitats

 Beneficial insects provide ecosystem services that can improve the sustainability of crop production.
 Pollinators can increase yield of flowering crops, such as canola and legumes, and predatory insects reduce the size of pest populations.
 Intensive agricultural practices can affect beneficial insects negatively, leading to reduced ecosystem functioning.
 The result is an increased dependency on chemical inputs and intense management.
 Organic farming has the potential to support greater biodiversity and associated ecosystem services in agricultural fields.
 Flowering habitat enhancements have been shown to increase the abundance and diversity of both pollinators and natural enemies in some contexts.
 The status of pollinators, in particular bees, is an area of great public interest.
 Little work on flowering habitat enhancements has been done in the large-scale agricultural systems of the Canadian Prairies.
 Pollinator research has typically focused on crops that are more strictly dependent on pollination services, and have avoided rotational cropping systems with wind-pollinated crops.
 Natural enemies also use flowering habitat as an important nutrient supplement and as shelter.